MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/numeric-limits-class.md

 #### <a name="return-value"></a>Dönüş Değeri

-Hata türü için izin verilecek en fazla.
+Tür için en fazla yuvarlama hatası.

 #### <a name="example"></a>Örnek